noi-techpark/odh-docs/source/howto/tourism/getstarted.rst

 .. warning:: This feature is currently available only for the following
    datasets:

-   Activity, Poi, ODHActivityPoi, Event, Accommodation, Gastronomy, and Article
+   Accommodation, Activity, Article, District, Event, Gastronomy, MetaRegion, Municipality, ODHActivityPoi, Poi, Region, SkiArea, SkiRegion, and TourismAssociation

    However, plans are to soon have all Tourism datasets support it.